mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 **This run sucked.**  My legs didn't just feel heavy, they felt like concrete.
 It took a long 13 minutes to shake the effects of the bike, and even after that, the legs had no juice tonight.
 Ironically, after 8 minutes, I was averaging **5:35/km** on a flat section of the _Goose_ but if you would have asked me, I would have honestly guessed closer to 7:00/km.

+I pulled the plug on this torture session after 22 minutes.

 <!---->
 ## WEDNESDAY APR 07 ☁️
 Sleep **4** | Fatigue **4** | Stress **3** | Soreness **3**